 What is cloud backup?

-Disaster recovery is a cloud service that deals with both data and IT infrastructure so that mission-critical data and processes are quickly restored after any, even grave, IT disaster.
+Disaster recovery is a cloud service that deals with data and IT infrastructure so that mission-critical data and processes are quickly restored after any, even grave, IT disaster.

 Disaster recovery is resorted to when simple data backup is not enough, and it is also necessary to minimize the downtime of business-critical processes that can stop working due to internal failures, cyberattacks, and other natural or human-induced incidents.
-Thus, disaster recovery is an essential part of a so-called business continuity plan, which is a strategic approach that helps organizations bounce back after a disaster.
+Thus, disaster recovery is an essential part of a business continuity plan, a strategic approach that helps organizations bounce back after a disaster.

 RPO stands for the recovery point objective and determines the point of time to which your data will recover – hence the “point” in the abbreviation.
-It’s basically the maximum acceptable amount of time between your data backups, so it is selected based on the amount of data, the loss of which will be insignificant for the business in the event of a disaster.
+It’s the maximum acceptable amount of time between your data backups, so it is selected based on the amount of data, the loss of which will be insignificant for the business in the event of a disaster.

 Cloud backup vs. disaster recovery: head to head

-Despite the fact that at first glance, the difference between cloud backup and disaster recovery is not that obvious, those two approaches are entirely different, starting with the principle of operation and how the recovery process is organized and what resources are required for their implementation, ending with what the role of these approaches in business continuity is and what result they give.
+Even though, at first glance, the difference between cloud backup and disaster recovery is not that obvious, those two approaches are entirely different, starting with the principle of operation and how the recovery process is organized and what resources are required for their implementation, ending with what the role of these approaches in business continuity is and what result they give.

 - Implies regular automated copying of data (based on a predefined schedule).